escalier-lang/escalier-next/docs/rfcs/0005-rework-enums.md

 # Summary

 This RFC proposes reworking existing Escalier enums to:
-- support extensible enums
+- add support for extensible enums
-- use the TC39 "Extractors" proposal to define enums
+- use the TC39 "Extractors" proposal to implement enums

 # Motivation